goruck/home-generative-agent/README.md

 1. Restart Home Assistant
 1. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Home Generative Agent"

+## Configuration
-## Configuration is done in the UI
+Configuration is done in the UI and via the parameters in `constant.py`.

 <!---->